-- Pro-Vice-Chancellor (Education and Students) (Chair); - Deputy Pro-Vice-Chancellor (Education and Innovation); - A Head of School representing each academic cluster; - Director for the Student Experience; - Director of Student Recruitment, Marketing and International Affairs; - Director of Finance or Deputy Director of Finance; - Head of Admissions; - Head of Academic Development and Quality Enhancement - Director of Teaching and Learning appointed by the Chair (Interim membership whilst review of PAC composition is underway)
+- Pro-Vice-Chancellor (Education and Students) (Chair);

+- Deputy Pro-Vice-Chancellor (Education and Innovation);

+- A Head of School representing each academic cluster;

+- Director for the Student Experience;

+- Director of Student Recruitment, Marketing and International Affairs;

+- Director of Finance or Deputy Director of Finance;

+- Head of Planning;

+- Head of Admissions;

+- Associate Director (Academic Services)

+- One elected academic member of Senate

+- One elected student member of Senate

-• Academic Development and Quality Enhancement Curriculum Manager (Minute secretary).
+Academic Development and Quality Enhancement Curriculum Manager (Minute secretary).

-Working practices:
+Working practices

-(a) There will be three physical meetings of the Committee per year, one in October, one in February, and one in May.
-The Committee will meet virtually in-between physical meetings, where there is pending business, to expedite curriculum approvals.
-In exceptional circumstances, items may be approved by Chair's action under delegated authority to meet external deadlines for an identified cohort (where the risk is identified as being low).
+- (a) There will be three set meetings of the Committee per year, one in October, one in February, and one in May.
+The Committee will also meet virtually in-between set meetings, where there is pending business, to expedite curriculum approvals.
+In exceptional circumstances, items may be approved by Chair's action under delegated authority to meet external deadlines for an identified cohort (where the risk is identified as being low). - (b) To support its discussion of new course proposals, the Committee will receive the following standing papers for all meetings: - Student number targets and admissions data - Current FTE per Course for UG and PGT and/or headcount per module where Course FTEs do not appear to be viable